v2sCollections/City-of-Dreams/README.md

 5) Deploy mods in Vortex.

-6) Launch the game and see if the problem is gone.
+6) Launch the game and see if the problem is resolved.

 ![img](https://i.imgur.com/wAJUpeU.png)